dexe-network/DeXe-Protocol/docs/Protocol/Litepaper.md

 ## Abstract

-**DeXe** is a decentralized social trading platform design to copy the best trader stategies.
-You can create your presonalized trading token, invest into other traders to multiply you assets by purchasing their tokens (each token is baked by real assets and its price depends on the trader`s skills), repeat other wallets trading transactions using *Wallet-to-Wallet* copying.
+**DeXe** is a decentralized social trading platform design to copy the best trader strategies.
+You can create your personalized trading token, invest into other traders to multiply your assets by purchasing their tokens (each token is baked by real assets and its price depends on the trader's skills), repeat other wallets trading transactions using *Wallet-to-Wallet* copying.

-On **DeXe** platform user can also form a **DAO** for collective decision making and execution of those decisions.
+On **DeXe** platform user can also form a **DAO** for collective decision-making and execution of those decisions.
 **DAO** pools can be useful for projects that want to give their community a vote in the development of the project or to control the treasuries.

-**DeXe** aims to be community owned decentralized finance system.
+**DeXe** aims to be a community owned decentralized finance system.

 ## DeXe protocol overview

 **DeXe** protocol is a multichain protocol that enables:

-- ***Decentralized Autonomous Organizations***: **DAO** pools with their own tokens are used for collective governence
+- ***Decentralized Autonomous Organizations***: **DAO** pools with their own tokens are used for collective governance
 - ***Validators***: validators in the **DAO** pool may be needed in order to validate incoming proposals after they have been approved by the community
 - ***TokenSale***: sale of a **DAO** pool token with custom settings (whitelists of users and exchange tokens, sales tiers, vesting, etc)
 - ***Staking***: if the user does not want to vote for proposals on his own, he can delegate part of his funds to another user and receive rewards
 - ***Trading***: user can earn by trading tokens on the platform, receive investments for your trading from other users
-- ***Investing***: on **DeXe** platform user can invest own tokens into other traders
+- ***Investing***: on **DeXe** platform, user can invest own tokens into other traders
 - ***Insurance***: investor can buy an insurance to be protected from fraud
 - ***Protocol Fees***: **DeXe** will charge fees in native token from trading operations to ensure protocol sustainability

+**DeXe** protocol uses `The Graph` protocol for indexing and storing historical and statistical data.

 ## Current Smart Contracts